Starfall-Robles/Blender-2-G-MIC/README.md

-Details on how to enable the link between Blender and G'MIC and general usage info are given in the following video.
+Important details on how to enable the link between Blender and G'MIC and general usage info are given in the following video.

 **3. Initial Settings & Use - Alpha Release**